-MOQ varies on different products.
+MOQ varies for different products.

-- Paper Bags: 2000pcs
+- Premium Paper Bags: 2500pcs

-- Labels/Sticker: 5000pcs
+- Labels/Stickers: 5000pcs

-- Ribbon: 2000 yard (40 rolls)
+- Ribbons: 2000 yards (40 rolls)

-- Cardboard Boxes: 3000pcs
+- Corrugated boxes: 3000pcs

-- Rigid Boxes: 500pcs
+- Rigid boxes: 1000pcs

 I can't find a particular product, what should I do?

-You can try to search by its name in the searching bar above, if a product you are looking for is not available on our website, please Contact Us we will recommend a suitable alternative.
+You can try to search by its name in the searching bar above, if a product you are looking for is not available on our website, please Contact Us and we will recommend a suitable alternative.
 If you are looking for a custom-made product, please also contact us to get a quote.

 I have a quality concern /complaint about a product, how should I resolve this?

-- Papers have different chemical compositions, additives, textures, finishes, etc., all of which react differently with inks and toners of digital and conventional presses.
+- Papers have different chemical compositions, additives, textures, finishes, etc that all react differently with inks and toners of digital and conventional presses.